Facebook Pixel Is Shooting RAW+JPEG the Best of Both Worlds?

 RAW+JPG - The Best of Both Worlds?

-At the same time, there are some photographers who will think to themselves, “Well, I don’t process my pictures, so I might as well just shoot JPEGs to get the best looking file I can straight out of the camera.”
-To those that don’t process their pictures, I would first say, “You should be.”
-You don’t need to make dramatic changes or make them look surreal, but you can do wonders with some tweaks.
+At the same time, there are some photographers who will think to themselves, “Well, I don’t process my pictures, so I might as well just shoot JPEGs to get the best-looking file I can straight out of the camera.”

-So that’s how it works for me.
-But ultimately the decision on what type of files you want to create is up to you.
-What do you think?
-Is shooting RAW+JPEG the best of both worlds of a waste of space?
+That’s how it works for me.
+But the decision on the type of files you want to create is up to you.
+So what do you think?
+Is shooting RAW+JPEG the best of both worlds?
+Or is it a waste of space?
+Let me know in the comments below!

 Jim Hamel